mat345st/mat345st/README.md

 ### About me
 #### Welcome to my Github Profile.

-I'm a self-tought Developer, using mostly Java for REST-APIs
+I'm a self-tought Developer, using mostly Java for Discord Bots.

 At the moment I'm available for hiring for small or medium size projects.